darkawesome/blog/content/blog/Voronoi.md

 ### Qu.
 2E: MAUP

 Think about MAUP and gerrymandering.
-Explain why is it important to think hard about choosing between the county or census level SOVI data.
+Explain why is it important to think hard about choosing between the county or census-level SOVI data.

 **Depending upon which is used a completely different story could be told.
 For instance, one could show low levels of something while one doesn’t have enough data to even show up on a graph.
 If you need a more detailed and localized understanding of social vulnerability, census-level data is likely the better choice.
 However, if you are looking at larger geographic trends or making high-level policy decisions, county-level data might be sufficient.**